mudget-org/linkedin-mcp/README.md

 Example prompts for Claude:

+- "Share this article on LinkedIn with my thoughts."
+- "Create a LinkedIn post announcing our quarterly results."
 - "Post a quick update about our new product launch to LinkedIn."
 - "Schedule a LinkedIn post for next Monday at 9 AM about our quarterly results."
 - "Show me the list of LinkedIn posts I have scheduled."